Bandhan-singh-katoch/My_Achievements_and_Activities/README.md

 # My_Achievements_and_Activities
-This repo consists of my Achievements and activities performed in my college.
+This repository consists of my Achievements and activities of my college.